This June we are dedicating our newsletter to organizations and resources that support Black filmmakers and professionals within our industry.

 Hire, Fund, and Collaborate with Black & Brown Women through Brown Girls Doc Mafia

-Brown Girls Doc Mafia have put together a consisting of professionals in the U.S. and around the world in every aspect of filmmaking including all departments of post-production, production, and more.
+Brown Girls Doc Mafia have put together a resource of their members consisting of professionals in the U.S. and around the world in every aspect of filmmaking including all departments of post-production, production, and more.
 BGDM have requested everyone to take a look through, and just note the first two columns: the first denotes whether a member has opted to work on just BGDM led projects vs any project, and the second denotes whether they have opted to work in Covid-19 environments, protest environments, or neither.
 Please respect these two elements.
 We will also be sure to share the in-progress Brown Girls Doc Mafia Member Directory in its entirety as soon as it’s up on their site!

 Firelight Media’s Fellowship Opportunity